DivisionRaiD/Server-Banners/README.md

 	Icedream for the api
 	Richard Perry for some LGSL images and his commenting system^^ xPaw for his minecraft query class
+	The Dark Arts for his help throughout coding it.
+(Especially MC colors.)

 License:
 	Copyright (C) 2013 momo5502 <MauriceHeumann@googlemail.com>